bmmpxf/QGIS-Documentation/source/docs/training_manual/vector_classification/label_tool.rst

 In QGIS, you can do this by changing the position of the labels to be rendered directly over the points they refer to.

-* Open the :guilabel:`Layer labeling settings` dialog for the :guilabel:`places` layer.
+* Open the :guilabel:`Layer labeling options` dialog for the :guilabel:`places` layer.
 * Select the :guilabel:`Placement` option from the options list.
 * Click on the :guilabel:`Offset from point` button.